03 Aug Thyroid Problems after Spine Surgery

 Surgery-Related Thyroid Issues

 How could a surgical procedure impact the thyroid, which is located in the neck, you might ask?
 Well, certain procedures of the cervical (neck) spine require the surgeon to make an incision in the front of the neck to navigate to the spinal segments in question.
 During this operation it’s possible for the surgeon to disturb or damage the thyroid glands in the neck.
 In turn, this can cause various thyroid conditions like goiter, hyperthyroidism, hypothyroidism, and thyroiditis.
-The best way to prevent this is to make sure you the most minimally invasive surgery possible.
+The best way to prevent this is to make sure you the most minimally invasive keyhole surgery possible.

-Inspired Spine’s study-backed, minimally invasive surgical techniques offer shorter hospital stays, faster recoveries, and lower risk of surgical issues.
+Inspired Spine’s study-backed, minimally invasive keyhole surgical techniques offer shorter hospital stays, faster recoveries, and lower risk of surgical issues.
 With our procedures (The Inspired OLLIF and The Inspired MIS-DTIF) surgeons are able to accomplish their goals with tiny incisions and minimal interference with surrounding bodily structures.
-This means your risk of developing a thyroid or other issue after surgery is significantly lower than it would be with other minimally invasive spine surgeries.
+This means your risk of developing a thyroid or other issue after surgery is significantly lower than it would be with other minimally invasive keyhole spine surgeries.
 To learn more about these revolutionary spine surgery procedures contact us today.
 You can also use our online tool to find a surgeon in your area who is trained in Inspired Spine surgical techniques.